deepset-ai/haystack/docs/_src/api/api/reader.md

 Use loaded QA model to find answers for a list of queries in each query's supplied list of Document.

-Returns list of dictionaries containing answers sorted by (desc.) probability
+Returns list of dictionaries containing answers sorted by (desc.) score

 **Arguments**: